Outcomes and Results for the Sustainable Transportation Equity Project

 - Vehicle telematics data: Grantees collect quantifiable data on project operations, such as number of users, number of trips, VMT per user and per trip, average utilization rate, and average fare cost, via vehicle telematics.

 - User surveys: Grantees deploy multiple user surveys over the course of project implementation to collect data that cannot be collected via telematics.
-This includes, but is not limited to, data such as the demographics of users, user experience, trip purpose, alternative transportation mode if project service had not been available, pre-project travel behavior, changes in travel behavior post‑project, pre-project transportation challenges, changes in transportation access post-project, and changes in perception of ZEVs and equipment post-project.
+This includes, but is not limited to, data such as the demographics of users, user experience, trip purpose, alternative transportation mode if the project service had not been available, pre-project travel behavior, pre-project transportation challenges, changes in travel behavior post-project, changes in transportation access post-project, and changes in perception of zero emission vehicles and equipment post-project.

 - Community engagement and outreach: Grantees track data on outreach and engagement activities, including quantitative data, such as the number of events/activities and participants reached, and qualitative data on the nature and impact of the events/activities.